 - Drug or alcohol concerns

-- Pregnancy or caring responsibilities, including implications that such changes might have for your time at university
+- Pregnancy, including implications that such changes might have for your time at university

 - Police or crime matters, whether you have experienced a crime or been accused of committing a crime